HEALTHY PASSIVE BUILDINGS: Reality and Lessons from Practice

 TICKETS: £20 Members_£30 Non-Members_£10 Concession_£0 Students

-(Registration and refreshments from 4pm)
+(Registration from 4pm)

 The seminar brings together a group of key architects, engineers and constructors, researchers and teachers, who have been working to understand the issues in projects in Scotland.
 Their presentations will include: